alexkasema/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that creates an empty file (touch file)
 ## 5-execute
 Script that adds execute permissions to owner of file (chmod u+x file)
+## 6-multiple_permissions
+Script that adds multiple permisions to a file